 If you haven’t already tried these fermented foods and drinks, I’d really encourage you to give them a try!
 Not only are they delicious, but full of health-boosting properties.

 The suggestion to add probiotic rich fermented foods to my diet was one of the best pieces of health advice I’ve ever gotten.
-I HIGHLY it!
+I HIGHLY recommend it!

 What is the best food advice you’ve ever received?
 Ever fermented anything?
 Share below!